morgenm/basicgopot/README.md

 }
 ```

 If `UploadVirusTotal` is false, but `UseVirusTotal` is true, the uploaded samples' hashes will be checked against VirusTotal, but they will not be uploaded.
 If `UseVirusTotal` is false and `UploadVirusTotal` is true, `UploadVirusTotal` will be ignored, and the samples will just be saved to disk.
+If `ScanOutputDir` is set to equal `""` (empty string), VirusTotal scan data will not be saved.

 ## Building/Running
 To run the honeypot, you can simply execute: `go run ./cmd/basicgopot`.